spyren/Mecrisp-Cube/sdcard/man/words.md

 Speciality!
 ```
 smudge          ( -- )                Makes current definition visible, burns collected flags to flash and takes care of proper ending
 inline          ( -- )                Takes the code of a word, and puts it in place of a call to this word
 immediate       ( -- )                Will not compile this word into the dictionary but execute the word immediately
 compileonly     ( -- )                Makes current definition compileonly
 setflags        ( c -- )              Sets Flags with a mask.
 This isn’t immediate,
-(create) name   ( -- )          Names a location; space may be allocated at this location, or it can be set to contain a string or other initialized value.
-                                Instance behavior returns the address of the beginning of this space.
-Use FIG-style <builds .. does> !
 find            ( c- u -- a- f )      Searches for a String in Dictionary.
 Gives back flags, which are different to ANS!
 ```

 Folding